certara/pyDarwin/docs/Example5.rst

 The template and tokens files are the same as for :ref:`Example 4<startpk4>`.
 The options file reflects the use of :ref:`Gaussian Process<GP_desc>` and the required option; num_opt_chains.
 Other changes are the population size of 20

+The template file can be downloaded :download:`here <../examples/user/Example5/template.txt>`

+and the tokens file :download:`here <../examples/user/Example5/tokens.json>`

 As before, that to run in the enviroment used for this example, the directories are set to: